-The entities listed above (“the UK Group”) are the UK sub-groups of Weybourne Holdings Pte Ltd and this document deals with the UK Group’s obligations under Paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish a UK tax strategy in respect of the period ended 31 December 2020.
+Weybourne Limited is the head of the UK sub-group of Weybourne Holdings Pte Ltd (“the UK Group”) and this document deals with the UK Group’s obligations under Paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish a UK tax strategy in respect of the period ended 31 December 2022.

 The Group also has a formal Tax Policy which provides a comprehensive framework to manage tax risks and to ensure that The Group is protected from any financial, reputational, operational or regulatory risk.
 It is designed to help all employees understand the tax risks involved and how best to protect Weybourne from them.